LeaderPortfolio

 The Full Dossier

 Robert W. Duggan was born in Oakland, California, in 1944.
-He grew up as the third of five children in a lower-middle-class household in San Jose, California.
-His father was an industrial engineer, and his mother was a nurse.
-Duggan attended St. Francis High School in Mountain View, California, where he was the football team captain.
-He later studied economics at the University of California, Santa Barbara, and business management at the University of California, Los Angeles, though he did not complete a degree.
+He attended St. Francis High School, where he was the quarterback.
+He studied business and economics at the University of California, Santa Barbara, and UCLA, although he did not complete a degree.
+His early experiences included working as a baker and enjoying surfing.

 Key Business Strategies